tomiyee/Strahd-Notes/content/Session Notes/E22 - The Date with Viktor.md

 If we try to get it by force, we must prevent the hags from escaping by using the Heartstone to teleport into the Ethereal Plane.
 To prevent their escape, we need a binding circle.
 To do damage, we need silvered weapons.

 [[Stella]] says there is a massive binding circle surrounding the Vakter house in the Ethereal Plane.
-We should ask [[Fiona Vakter|Lady Vakter]] for help in creating the binding circle.
+We should ask [[Fiona Wachter|Lady Vakter]] for help in creating the binding circle.

 > [!example] The Blue Water Inn - 6:00 pm